spcourse/python/en/efficiency/10 efficiency.md

 	The number 9 occurs 84 times
 	The number 22 occurs 112 times

-Some important things to note here: Firstly, the number of elements we are using to make this comparison is **much** smaller, in order to keep the computation times manageable.
-Secondly, for this function, with every factor 10 more elements, the computation time appears to scale up by a much larger factor than 10!
+There are some important things to note here.
+Firstly, the number of elements we are using to make this comparison is **much** smaller, in order to keep the computation times manageable.
+Secondly, for this function, the computation time for every factor 10 more elements, appears to scale up by a much larger factor than 10!

-Going from 1000 to 10000 elements the input size *N* grows by a factor of 10.
+Going from 1000 to 10000 elements, the input size *N* grows by a factor of 10.
-What we measured is the time grows from *0.0421* to *4.2984* or a factor of 102, which seems  closer to a factor of  *100*, or $$10^2$$.
+We measured an increase in time from *0.0421* to *4.2984* or a factor of 102, which seems  closer to a factor of  *100*, or $$10^2$$.

 This is because our function `count_occurrence` actually has a quadratic complexity,